Join Here | Log In

 An early 2020 research paper showed that m6A methylation on the spike protein may be one of the structural and functional differences between the original SARS and SARS-CoV-2.
 The SARS-CoV-2 spike protein binds to the ACE2 receptor more effectively.[ref]

+Methylation is dependent on the availability of methyl groups.
+Folate and choline are the two main dietary sources of methyl groups.
 Researchers from the Broad Institute have also shown that SARS-CoV-2 replication is dependent on folate and methyl groups (aka one-carbon metabolism).
 They found that depleting cellular folate and, specifically, the production of methyl groups inhibited viral replication.[ref]

-I wondered if drugs limiting methyl groups can limit SARS-CoV-2 replication…One way to limit methyl groups is via anti-folate drugs, which are often used for chemotherapy.
+One way to limit methyl groups is via anti-folate drugs, which are often used for chemotherapy.
 It turns out that methotrexate, an anti-folate drug, inhibits the replication of SARS-CoV-2.
 Proguanil, an antifolate drug for malaria, and sulfasalazine, another antifolate drug, seem to inhibit the replication of SARS-CoV-2.[ref][ref]

-Going clear off on a tangent:
+Going off on a tangent:

-FTO: Obesity and metabolism
+FTO: Obesity and fat storage

 Higher levels of FTO due to genetic variants have associations with an increased risk of obesity.
 Numerous studies have replicated this finding.[ref][ref][ref][ref][ref][ref]